mattsnelson/handytools/README.md

 Super simple handy script that takes a data frame in 384 well plate layout (e.g. the plate template you drew up in excel to show which samples go where) and converts it to a long list with the well position.

-So you're 24 x 16 plate becomes this:
+So your 24 x 16 plate becomes this:

 |  well_position | sample_id |
 |----|---|